 If you’d prefer to be safe and have your own outfits, I recommend the following:

-1 heavier blanket for the car seat (we used a woollen blanket knitted by my mom)
+- 1 heavier blanket for the car seat (we used a woolen blanket knitted by my mom)

 I, personally, walked home from the hospital five days after delivering my first baby (with my husband carrying my son in the ergo baby carrier) and caught the bus home with my 2nd (with me carrying my baby in the same ergo carrier).